AlexeyMK/alexeymk.com/_posts/2023-11-28-should-this-be-an-ab-test.md

 ---
+cover: /images/should-this-be-ab-test-flowchart.jpeg
+date: 2023-11-26 16:00:29
+description: Before you A/B test, explore / its aptness with these questions four
 layout: post
-title: 'Should this be an A/B Test?'
-description: "Before you A/B test, explore / its aptness with these questions four"
 published: true
-cover: "/images/should-this-be-ab-test-flowchart.jpeg"
-date: 2023-11-26 16:00:29
 tags:
 - experimentation
 - growth
+- product-management
+title: Should this be an A/B Test?
 ---

 When is an A/B test appropriate to roll out out your product feature?
 Opinions are split: